Human A&P I

 Grading:

 Students are expected to attend all lectures and exams.
-There are to be five exams during the course of the semester to test if concepts are being retained.
-These exams will be lumped together to make up 75% of the final grade, with the lowest of these exams being dropped from this calculation.
+There are to be four exams during the course of the semester to test if concepts are being retained.
+These exams will be lumped together to make up 75% of the final lecture grade, with the lowest of these exams being dropped from this calculation.
 The Final Exam is a comprehensive with the same value as the other four exams.
 Missing one of the first 4 exams without written excuse will result in a 25% deduction in grade.
 Missing the final without an excuse will result in failing the course.
 Periodic attendance quizzes may be offered for extra-credit on exams.
-Points acquired in lab will account for 25% of your total grade for the course.
+Points acquired in lab will account for the remaining 25% of your total grade for the course.

 Suggestion: